Skiing with the Stars

 • Rick led the Jackson Hole High School ski team in points his senior year before heading to Bozeman for college, where he worked as a ski instructor and also took his ski career in the new directions of mountaineering and cinematography: linking his rock-climbing and skiing abilities, he completed several first descents in the Bridger Mountains.
 In 1992, Rick departed for Alaska, and, with several others, made numerous first descents that Rick filmed.
 When he returned to Jackson, Rick continued his mountaineering and racing careers, participating in USSA Masters racing and the annual JHSC Town Downhill.
 As a freelance cinematographer, Rick has worked from Alaska to Antarctica with a range of organizations, including TGR, Warren Miller, and NBC as part of the Olympic Downhill crew.
 In 2009, he joined the JHSC Board of Directors, on which he served three 3-year terms, and he was a key contributor to the Building Our Base Campaign.

 • Kai Jones has been on skis since he was 18 months old, honing his abilities on the rugged terrain of Wyoming’s Grand Targhee and Jackson Hole resorts.
 Growing up in Victor, Idaho, the technical and powder-stacked peaks of the Tetons have long been Kai’s playground—he’s been tackling iconic backcountry lines since elementary school.
 His environment has surely shaped his style; Kai has a prowess years his senior combined with the non-stop energy of youth, and his no-holds-barred approach to sending is front and center in his riding.
 At age 9, Kai started competing in junior big mountain contests.
 When he was 11, he was the under-12 champion of the Worldwide Freeride Tour.
 That same season, he sent it off the infamous Smart Bastard, a 35-foot cliff just beyond the ropes at JHMR.
 The next year, his cliff drop made it into his first video part in Teton Gravity Research’s Far Out.
 Since then, he has continued to set his own line on his skis while stacking footage for TGR, showcasing an ever-evolving and uncanny ability to navigate technical terrain.
 This past winter, while filming for TGR’s Stoke the Fire, Kai stepped to the mountains of Alaska for the first time.
 Last summer, he summited and skied down the 13,776-foot Grand Teton.
-What does the future hold for this rising son of the Tetons?
-At the rate he’s going, anything he wants.

 • Big Mountain and Slopestyle skiing pioneer, US Ski and Snowboard Hall of Fame Inductee, TGR Hall of Fame Inductee, JHAF.